threefoldtech/TFGRID/wiki/networking/webgateway3.md

 # WebGateway 3.0

-- choose a suitable web proxy solution
+- choose a suitable web proxy solution (traeffic?)
 - create primitive datastructure to send to web proxy over RMB for provisioning
 - register workload as part of smart contract concept on Substrate
-- bill bandwidth used a  proxy level
+- bill bandwidth per deployment as used on web proxy

 ## concept

-- doing https proxy towards planetary network or other ipv6 enabled backend
+- doing http(s) proxy towards planetary network or other ipv6 enabled backend
-- if pnet then traffic is end2end encrypted, at back its http or https (can be http)
+- if pnet then traffic is end2end encrypted, at back its http or https
+- when https on full domain only, then https forwarding is possible (so no SSL offload) = user needs to arrange certificate
 - user can select name (domain or just name), which is unique globally, see [pricing table](https://info.threefold.io/#/threefold__grid_pricing)
 - http(s) goes to any specified ipv6 address on back (can be planetary network or even public ipv6 addr)
 - measurementis done per name and GB are being billed for user.